isomerpages/mci-corp/media-centre/speeches/_posts/2024-06-03-post-Speech by SMS Janil Puthucheary at ‘Sustainable Data Centres with Google’.md

 <li>
 <p>One of my portfolios is to work with the Government Technology Agency
-to coordinate what we do for IT across government — building products and running the computer for the data centre services for Singapore.
+to coordinate what we do for IT across government — building products and running the compute and data centre services for Singapore.
 GovTech too is an early adopter of this approach.
 I am pleased to share that GovTech has successfully trialled the Tropical Data Centre standard at one of its data centres.
 Increasing operating temperatures by 2 degrees Celsius and reducing the energy required to operate the data centre cooling infrastructure